whitfin/runiq/README.md

 $ cargo install runiq
 ```

 If you'd rather just grab a pre-built binary, you can download the correct binary for your architecture directly from the latest release on GitHub [here](https://github.com/whitfin/runiq/releases).
-The list of binaries may not be complete, so please file an issue if your setup is missing (I might need you to build and contribute it).
+The list of binaries may not be complete, so please file an issue if your setup is missing (bonus points if you attach the appropriate binary).

 ### Comparisons